grahamsg/LYaH_ch9/README.md

 Not sure why the author used <code>openTempFile</code> instead of just closing the todo.txt and then reopening it for writing.
 I suppose the <code>openTempFile</code> implementation would be less likely to fail in the middle leaving a half-written file.

 ## Command line arguments

+I wanted to have my <code>add</code> and <code>delete</code> arguments be able to appear anywhere and use the <code>elemIndex</code> function and take whatever comes next to add or delete.
+I didn't try hard enough to get this to work.

+## Randomness

+No credit given to XKCD for that <code>randomNumber</code>!?